Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Introduction

-The questions posed above do not just belong to the realm of abstract theory but are germane to a variety of weakly collisional astrophysical and space plasma phenomena involving magnetic reconnection, shocks, turbulence, and the dynamo effect, which can be described using kinetic theory.
-They have significant consequences for the interpretation of observations pertaining to, for example, solar wind heating and acceleration \citep[][]{Bruno.Carbone.05, Marsch.06, Howes.17}, reconnection in a nearly collisionless magnetosphere \citep[][]{Burch.etal.16}, formation of coherent structures such as electron holes in phase space \citep[][]{Hutchinson.17}, or particle heating near a black hole \citep[][]{Chael.etal.18}.
+The questions posed above do not just belong to the esoteric realm of mathematical theory but are germane to a variety of weakly collisional astrophysical and space plasma phenomena, which can be described using kinetic theory.
+For example, the problem of decay of plasma echoes in the presence of weak collisions, which is a fundamental problem in plasma physics, has important implications for the role echoes can play in competing with phase-mixing and Landau damping in plasma turbulence \citep[][]{Schekochihin.etal.16}.
+This, in turn, has significant implications for understanding the energetics of plasma turbulence and interpreting observations and numerical experiments pertaining to, for example, solar wind heating and acceleration \citep[][]{Bruno.Carbone.05, Marsch.06, Howes.17}, reconnection in a nearly collisionless magnetosphere \citep[][]{Burch.etal.16}, formation of coherent structures such as electron holes in phase space \citep[][]{Hutchinson.17}, or particle heating near a black hole \citep[][]{Chael.etal.18}.
+Of course, most of these scenarios involve large perturbations and non-linear effects, for which numerical simulations and theories of turbulent cascade \cite{Nastac.etal.23} are the way forward.
+However, before addressing the fully nonlinear problem, we must have a holistic understanding of the perturbative relaxation of weakly collisional plasmas, especially the spatio-temporal evolution of the distribution function, coupled self-consistently with the Poisson equation (if the plasma dynamics is assumed to be electrostatic).
+This paper addresses some of the open issues on this topic.